Karyn Pugliese

-Karyn Pugliese (Pabàmàdiz) is an investigative journalist who has significantly impacted Canadian journalism and press freedom, intervening in more than 3 Supreme Court cases.
+Karyn Pugliese (Pabàmàdiz) is a Canadian investigative journalist.
 She is a citizen of the Algonquins of Pikwàkanagàn First Nation in Ontario and a status Indian under Canada's Indian Act.
 She was the first Indigenous person to be elected as President of the Canadian Association of Journalists.
 Pugliese was chosen for the twenty-fifth Martin Wise Goodman Canadians as Nieman Fellow, and graduated in the Class of 2020, Harvard University.
 She is best known for her work as a journalist/executive director of news and current affairs at the Aboriginal Peoples Television Network, and as the host of ichannel's #FAQMP.

 Early life

 Pugliese was born and raised in Ottawa, Ontario, but frequently visited Pikwàkanagàn in her youth.
 Most of her close family lived off-reserve in Ottawa.
 After graduating Pugliese worked short-term contracts at CBC Radio Ottawa's Morning Show, Sounds Like Canada and CTV television, Ottawa.
 For a time she left journalism and worked as a technical writer in the federal government.
 Around this time she returned to Carleton University to complete an M.A. in history.
 Her thesis So, where are you from?'
 Glimpsing the history of Ottawa-Gatineau's urban Indian communities is a history of the off-reserve community she grew up in.